 Continuing Education Activity

 Coccyx pain is known by multiple synonyms, including coccydynia, coccygodynia, and tailbone pain.
 There are many causes of coccygeal pain, ranging from musculoskeletal injuries to infections and fatal malignancies.
-The overall scope of treatment includes avoiding exacerbating factors, use of cushions, oral or topical medications, and pain management injections.
+The overall scope of treatment includes avoiding exacerbating factors, using cushions, oral or topical medications, and pain management injections.
 This activity reviews the etiology, presentation, evaluation, and treatment of coccyx pain and highlights the role of the interprofessional team in the care of patients with coccydynia.

 - Review risk factors for developing coccyx pain and variable etiologies.

 - Outline the approach for clinical evaluation and imaging for patients presenting with coccyx pain.